Thinking about getting private health insurance but unsure of its benefit? Find out what is covered.

 Q: What if I change my mind after taking out private health cover?

-- A: All insurers must provide a cooling-off period (usually 30 days after taking out cover), during which you can cancel your policy and receive a full refund of premiums paid.
+- A: All funds must provide a cooling-off period (usually 30 days after taking out cover), during which you can cancel your policy and receive a full refund of premiums paid.

 Q: What if I decide to switch health funds?

-- A: Simply notify your new insurer of the details of your previous policy and they will take care of the transfer process.
-Provided that you are switching to a similar level of cover, you should not have to re-serve any waiting periods already served with your previous insurer.
+- A: Simply notify your new fund of the details of your previous policy and they will take care of the transfer process.
+Provided that you are switching to a similar level of cover, you should not have to re-serve any waiting periods already served with your previous fund.

 Q: Does private hospital cover include all my in-hospital expenses?